gabdub/ta-tweaks/README.md

 __Theming Features:__

-* Allows to have the same look and feel in different operating systems and match exactly the colors used in the editor
+* It allows to have the same look and feel on different operating systems and exactly match the colors used in the editor
-* You can choose from different predefined themes or build your own (just copy one and edit it)
+* You can choose between different predefined themes or create your own (just copy one and edit it)

 __Tabs Features:__